 APHIS works cooperatively with TDA to eradicate transient Mexfly populations through various control actions per program protocols and in applying safeguarding measures and restrictions on the interstate movement or entry into foreign trade of regulated articles from these areas.
 These actions are necessary to prevent the spread of Mexfly to non-infested areas of the United States.

-The following website contains a description of all the current Federal fruit fly quarantine areas:
+View the Fruit Fly website for a description of all the current Federal fruit fly quarantine areas.